 Koh Haa which translates to “Five Islands” in Thai is popular for day trips, snorkelling and diving.
 With its striking limestone rock towers, sandy beaches and calm blue waters, it’s clear to see why.

 Koh Haa was equally impressive underwater as it is above.
 Our local guide ‘Pop’ had a fountain of knowledge on the area’s marine life and spotted some awesome creatures, including a rare Zebra Eel, (Our first time seeing one).

 Dive site The Caves was our personal favourite, with cave swim-throughs and cool overhangs, it really felt like an underwater adventure.

-To try and spot the big stuff head to the famous Hin Mueng and Hin Daeng (Rock Purple and Rock Red) for hunting Trevally, schooling Barracuda and if your very lucky Manta Rays and Whale Sharks.
-We unfortunately did not see any this time, but hey, that’s nature.
-These dives sites rank among the best in the world, so add them to you dive bucket list!
+To try and spot the big stuff head to the famous Hin Mueng and Hin Daeng (Rock Purple and Rock Red) for hunting Trevally, schooling Barracuda and if you are very lucky manta rays and whale sharks.
+Unfortunately, we did not see any this time, but hey, that’s nature.
+These dive sites rank among the best in the world, so add them to your dive bucket list!

 Food in Koh Lanta

 Back on land, our favourite pastime is visiting as many different eateries as we can.
 A favourite, vegan Cafe Kaya had a great menu, excellent Italian coffee and a cute courtyard.

 The owner here told us about other interesting places in the area to visit in line with their ethical values.